pmxi/urlshortener/README.md

 - Make sure you're using `uv run` to run commands
 - OR activate the virtual environment: `source .venv/bin/activate`

-### Database Errors

-If the database gets corrupted, simply delete `urls.db` and restart the server.
-A new database will be created automatically.

 ### Permission Errors

 Make sure the application has write permissions to create `urls.db` in the project directory (or wherever `DB_PATH` points).